 1499.45- modify this paragraph as shown below:

-" When the HC needs access to the WM to start a CFP or a TXOP in CP, the HC shall sense the WM.
-When the WM is determined to be idle at the TxPIFS slot boundary as defined in 10.3.7 (DCF timing relations), the HC shall transmit the first frame of any permitted frame exchange sequence, with the duration value set to cover the CFP or the TXOP.
+" When the HC needs access to the WM to start a TXOP, the HC shall sense the WM.
+When the WM is determined to be idle at the TxPIFS slot boundary as defined in 10.3.7 (DCF timing relations), the HC shall transmit the first frame of any permitted frame exchange sequence, with the duration value set to cover the TXOP.
 An HCCA TXOP shall not extend across a TBTT.
 The occurrence of a TBTT implies the end of the HCCA TXOP, after which the regular channel access procedure (EDCA or HCCA) is resumed.
 It is possible that no frame was transmitted during the TXOP.
 The shortened termination of the HCCA TXOP does not imply an error condition.
-The first permitted frame in a CFP after a TBTT is the Beacon frame.
-CAPs along with the CFPs and the CPs are illustrated in Figure 10-29 (CAP/CFP/CP periods)."
+CAPs are illustrated in Figure 10-29 (CAP periods)."

 1500.10-13 in Figure 10-29 (CAP/CFP/CP periods), delete the following lines, arrows and text labels: